JEichlerSummers/jeichlersummers.github.com/_posts/2015-02-15-The-Solve-A-Problem-Growth-Mechanic.md

 * It’s a so-so public problem: It might come up every now and then at the pub, but it’s not an issue that you’re forced to face in a public space every day.
 There’s probably a 50-50* chance that the problem comes up when you’re bored, alone, and exploring the internet.
 No one’s there to help.

-* It’s not a very frequent problem: Unless you’re very fortunate, going to see live music is a relatively infrequent event in the Average Joe’s life (at least much less frequent that working out how to a friends birthday drinks in Walthamstow).
+* It’s not a very frequent problem: Unless you’re very fortunate, going to see live music is a relatively infrequent event in the Average Joe’s life (at least much less frequent that working out how to get to a friends birthday drinks in Walthamstow).

 Because of this Songkick hasn’t had the explosive growth that Citymapper has.
 (Or if it has, it hasn’t reached my circle of friends / colleagues yet.)